Transport guide - Australia - Oceania

 • Do not spend transfers to save tiny distances

-In Brisbane, transport works best when it helps you move between district families like CBD, South Bank, and Fortitude Valley, not when it replaces obvious short walks.
+In Brisbane, transport usually works better if it helps you move between district families like CBD, South Bank, and Fortitude Valley, not when it replaces obvious short walks.

 The practical rule is already visible in the city data: Use trains and CityCat ferries for longer jumps, then walk South Bank, the CBD, and inner neighborhoods once you arrive.